 Using a mixture of warm water and bleach, soak the affected area and let sit.
 Scrub the concrete’s surface with a stiff-bristled brush, paying close attention to gaps where mold spores may be hiding.

 You can also use a commercial mold and mildew remover to cut through persistent stains.
-Be sure to choose a product formulated for the outdoors, such as Wet & Forget Outdoor.
+Be sure to choose a product formulated for the outdoors.

 While not technically a stain, moss can be a nuisance on any patio that stays consistently dark and cool throughout the day.